 Canadian Tire Triangle Rewards Program

 Canadian Tire, established in 1922, is such a fundamental part of the urban Canadian landscape that it’s a well-known household name.
-The Triangle Rewards Program is a loyalty program that rewards consumer spending.
-The Canadian Tire Rewards Program is named after the company’s logo.
+The Canadian Tire Triangle Rewards Program is a loyalty program that rewards consumer spending.
+The Canadian Tire Triangle Rewards Program is named after the company’s logo.
 Canadian Tire money has been around since 1958 and initially used Canadian tire paper money as a banknote style credit coupons.

 While these paper Canadian tire money style coupons are still accepted, they have more recently (in 2015) been updated and modernized to use electronic Canadian tire money rather than paper Canadian tire money.
-The Canadian Tire Rewards Program allows Canadian shoppers to collect and redeem ct money through a physical card and a digital app.
+The Canadian Tire Triangle Rewards Program allows Canadian shoppers to collect and redeem CT money through a physical card and a digital app.
 It even offers personalized offers based on your history of purchases made.
-Any normal ct money collected under the older Canadian Tire scheme will be honoured in this updated program.
+Any normal CT money collected under the older Canadian Tire scheme will be honoured in this updated program.